Skip to main content

 How to Increase Your Home’s Value

-If you’re not thrilled about your home’s appraised value, there are ways to increase it.
+If you’re not thrilled about your house’s appraised value, there are ways to increase it.
 Certain repairs have a greater return on investment than others, such as garage door replacement or a new roof.
 But your upgrades don’t have to break the bank; consider smaller renovations like a fresh coat of paint or increasing your home’s curb appeal with a power wash and updated landscaping.

 Our free Equity Increaser Guide is designed to help homeowners not only maintain, but grow their home value over time.

 Certain home renovations may require more funding than you have on hand.
-With a home equity investment from a partner like Hometap, you can get the cash you need now to make home renovations in exchange for a share of the future value of your home.
+With a home equity investment from a company like Hometap, you can get the cash you need now to make home renovations in exchange for a share of the future value of your home.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.